Why a Girls’ School?

 To be fair, each has its merits.
 But, increasingly, there is a swelling amount of international research indicating that girls perform at their best — academically and personally — in a single-sex educational environment.

 Through our junior, middle and senior years, Strathcona is a girls’ school.
 Our long and proud tradition of providing high-quality education is augmented by our emphasis on developing each girl according to her own strengths and interests.
-A girl is at her best when she is free to be herself, and though girls-only schools everywhere provide an environment for this to happen, at Strathcona we embed it into our culture.
+A girl is at her best when she is free to be herself, and though girls schools everywhere provide an environment for this to happen, at Strathcona Girls Grammar we embed it into our culture.

 SO PRECISELY WHAT DOES THE RESEARCH FIND?
 IN ESSENCE: